 The manufacturing units have been implementing various energy conservation measures across various production process.
 The energy efficiency at a unit can be viewed at two levels - equipment & component level and process level.
-The energy efficiency at equipment or component level can be achieved by adopting various new technologies, preventive maintenance, optimum utilization, or replacement of old equipment with new and energy efficiency equipment.
-In addition to improving energy efficiency at equipment or component level, the Morbi ceramic cluster has made significant improvements in process level efficiency through various energy conservation measures such as automation, process control & optimization, process integration or implementation of new and efficient process.
+The energy efficiency at equipment or component level can be achieved by adopting various new technologies, preventive maintenance, optimum utilization or replacement of old equipment with new and energy efficiency equipment.
+In addition to improving energy efficiency at equipment or component level, the Ahmedabad Ceramic sector has made significant improvements in process level efficiency through various energy conservation measures such as automation, process control & optimization, process integration or implementation of new and efficient process.

-Often, energy efficiency measures when implemented at the unit operations, not only result in improvement in energy efficiency but also in productivity and quality improvement as well.
-To summarize, the energy efficiency strategy for can be focused at three levels:
+Often, energy efficiency measures when implemented at the ceramic tile/pottery ware manufacturing operations, not only result in improvement in energy efficiency but also in productivity and quality improvement as well.
+To summarize, the energy efficiency strategy can be focused at three levels: